TylerTemp/DroidSailizedIcon/README.md

 Develop
 ----------

-If you're interested in this project, please push your icon here.
-The original icons in `original` folder, the replaced icon in `apkd`.
-If you want to push an icon which is already in `apkd`, please put it in `extra`
+If you're interested in this project, please put your icon into `apkd` folder

-For those png files made by yourself, please list it in `mit_files.txt`
+For those png files made by yourself, please name it in `mit_files.txt`

-If you want an icon but do not in this project, and you don't know how to Photoshop it, please email that icon file to me at  [huangling.exe@gmail.com](huangling.exe@gmail.com) .
+If you want an icon which is not contained in this project, and you don't know how to Photoshop, please email that icon file to me at  [tylertempdev@gmail.com](mailto:tylertempdev@gmail.com)

 License
 ---------